 For all the legends woven around Frankincense, it is a surprisingly nondescript material, small pebble-sized granules in a range of shades between brown and an almost translucent milky white.

 In fact, the Arabic name for Frankincense, Luban, refers to that pale milky white colour that is the sign of the most exceptional quality of Frankincense.

-These granules are in fact the dried sap of the Frankincense tree.
-The sap can exude from the tree naturally, but for commercial collection, the tree is cut with a Managif so that the incision reaches just below the bark in a position on the tree where, experience suggests, that there will be a good flow of sap.
+These granules are in fact the dried resin of the Frankincense tree.
+The resin can exude from the tree naturally, but for commercial collection, the tree is cut with a Managif so that the incision reaches just below the bark in a position on the tree where, experience suggests, that there will be a good flow of sap.